The perfect opportunity to find out about the latest geographical research while networking with over 1,800 delegates from around the world.

 21 February 2019

-Join us to discuss the environmental damage caused by the fashion industry and possible solutions.
+Join us to discuss the societal impacts and environmental damage caused by our fashion choices.

 19 February 2019